OlgaKt/git_assignment/README.md

 It allows to compare files

 g.
 What is the main branch?
+The main branch is the default branch in a Git repository.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+No, we need to create a new branch where we can work on a new feature and make changes.